yym901006/gatsby-starter-antd/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter
+  Gatsby's antd starter
 </h1>

-Kick off your project with this default boilerplate.
-This barebones starter ships with the main Gatsby configuration files you might need.
+Kick off your project with this antd boilerplate.
+This barebones starter ships with the main Gatsby configuration files you might need + the [Antd component library](https://ant.design/).

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._